 Many back-over accidents, particularly those involving children, occur close to home; and, understandably, many accident victims and parents are hesitant to file lawsuits against their family members and neighbors.
 But, auto insurance covers pedestrian accidents, and this type of situation is exactly what insurance is for.

 If you or your child has been seriously injured (or if you have tragically lost your child in a back-over accident), your losses could be substantial.
 Not only could you be facing exorbitant medical bills, but you could be facing months or years of lost income, pain and suffering, and other losses as well.
 If your family member or neighbor was negligent, his or her auto insurance policy should cover your family’s losses; and, more likely than not, he or she will want you to file a claim and recover the financial compensation you need and deserve.

 Discuss Your Case with Fort Lauderdale Auto Accident Lawyer Gregg Hollander

-If you would like more information about seeking financial compensation after a back-over accident in South Florida, contact us to schedule a free initial consultation with Fort Lauderdale auto accident lawyer Gregg Hollander.
+If you would like more information about seeking financial compensation after a back-over accident in South Florida, contact us to schedule a free initial consultation with Fort Lauderdale injury attorney Gregg Hollander.
 Call (561) 347-7770 to request an appointment 24/7, or tell us how you would like to be contacted online now.
 Our law firm has offices conveniently located in Boca Raton, Fort Lauderdale and West Palm Beach.